-Disclosure Indicator 7 - Climate Policy Engagement
+Disclosure Indicator 7 - Public Policy Engagement on Climate

 Sub-indicator 7.1 - Advocacy position aligned with Paris Agreement

 The company has a Paris Agreement-aligned climate advocacy position and all of its direct advocacy activities are aligned with this.

 Metric a): The company has a specific commitment/position statement to conduct all of its advocacy in line with the goals of the Paris Agreement.